DigitalCampus/oppia-docs/governance/prioritisation.rst

 #.
 High priority bugs
 #.
 Outstanding automated tests that need to be added for recent code updates
 #.
-Code updates to ensure the code base passes the SonarQube analysis
+Code updates to ensure the code base passes the SonarCloud analysis
 #.
 Outstanding documentation for any recent code updates
 #.
 Other open issues